 Monitor Vermont's Most Vulnerable Wildlife.

-Your donation supports our work to monitor a diversity of wildlife species including songbirds, salamanders, butterflies, and bats to better protect and manage these species.
+To conserve something, you need to know where it is and what it does.
+Your donation supports our work to monitor a diversity of species including songbirds, salamanders, butterflies, and bats to better protect wildlife.

 Protect Critical Habitats.

 Assist Conservation Planning.

-We provide up-to-date information about rare species and significant natural communities to help local conservation and planning efforts.
+We provide up-to-date, verified information about rare species and significant natural communities to help local conservation and planning efforts.

 Spotlight Vermont's Rare Wildlife.

-We develop educational materials and citizen science opportunities to help inform Vermonters of all ages about Vermont's threatened and endangered wildlife.
+We develop science-based guidance for homeowners, landowners, and businesses about ways they can help wildlife, and we provide opportunities for Vermonters of all ages to learn about and to help Vermont's threatened and endangered wildlife.

 Other Ways to Donate

 Tax Time Check-Off

 Donate while doing your Vermont income taxes.
 Look for the option on your Vermont income tax form and fill in the amount of your contribution.
 It's quick, easy and tax deductible!

 Purchase a conservation license plate and let others know you care.
 Choose from three designs.